Smeaol22/docker-flask/README.md

-# conda_template
+# Docker Flask
-Template to create python project ready to be package into conda and pip
+Example to create a docker with a flask api inside